rkdals0131/ConeSTELLATION/docs/future_development_todo.md

 ## 🔴 HIGH Priority Tasks

-### 1. IMU/GPS Integration for High-Rate Odometry
+### 1. External Odometry Integration (Clarified)
-**Goal**: Separate control-rate odometry (100+ Hz) from SLAM optimization (10-30 Hz)
+**Goal**: Properly integrate with existing IMU+GPS EKF providing 100Hz odometry

 **Technical Details**:
-- Implement IMU preintegration factors following GTSAM's IMU factor model
+- We already have external odometry at 100Hz from IMU+GPS EKF
-- Add GPS factors for global consistency (when available)
+- SLAM should focus solely on landmark mapping and drift correction
-- Create sensor fusion module combining wheel odometry, IMU, and GPS
+- No need to implement separate odometry in SLAM
-- Maintain dual odometry sources: high-rate for control, SLAM for accuracy
+- Continue using DriftCorrectionManager to publish map->odom transform

 **Dependencies**: None (foundational feature)